 Creativity and the ability to solve problems are key skills for all retail jobs – from buying to logistics to store management.
 On your CV, highlight any times when you had to be creative, made an innovation (change) or overcame obstacles to achieve a goal.
 Your examples will be particularly impressive if they show that you can develop solutions to problems through both creativity and data analysis, which is a key part of many retail roles, including merchandising.

 Retail, unsurprisingly, is a very customer-focused sector. ’The customer is at the heart of what we do’ and ‘Putting our customers first’ are examples of the sort of claims on retailers’ websites.
 The quality of customer service can make or break a retailer's reputation so employers want graduates who they’re confident will treat customers well.
 Make sure you add into your CV:

 - Times when you went 'above and beyond' to help a customer.

 - Any instances when you were praised by others for your good customer service (eg your manager).

-Your examples would look best if they occurred in a commercial environment, but any public-facing role (such as an advisory role for your Student Union or being part of Nightline) would impress.
+Your examples will look best if they occurred in a commercial environment, but any public-facing role (such as an advisory role for your Student Union or being part of Nightline) would impress.